NoGitHubForYou/yafp/README.md

-# yafp
-Yet Another Filter Project
+# Yet Another Filter Project

-README to come...
+yafp is a filtering blocklist project compatible with [PiHole](https://pi-hole.net/) and [AdGuardHome](https://adguard.com/en/adguard-home/overview.html).
+This is a non-aggregatable, manually updated blocklist.
+Contributions, corrections and classifying domains and subdomains are welcome.
+The goal of this project, although personal, is to provide a solid blocklist back to the community as well as fast commits and issue resolving.